BS Creighton University

 PhD University of Kansas

-Nguyen is a distinguished researcher and has participated in research projects at University of California, Irvine, University of California, San Diego, University of Kansas, and Creighton University in Omaha, Neb.
-His research topics include metal-organic frameworks, the design of inorganic/organic hybrid materials, and nanoparticulate materials.
+Nguyen is a distinguished researcher and has participated in research projects at University of California, Irvine, University of California, San Diego, University of Kansas, and Creighton University in Omaha, Nebraska.
+His research topics included metal-organic frameworks, the design of inorganic/organic hybrid materials, and nanoparticulate materials.
 Nguyen's research has been widely published, and he has presented his findings at meetings and symposiums across the country.

 Nguyen, J. G., C. A. Johnson, B. Subramaniam, and A. S. Borovik.
 2008.
 Nitric oxide disproportionation at mild temperatures by a nanoparticulate cobalt(II) complex.
 Chemistry of Materials 20: 5939-5941. pdf